Tampa Bay Buccaneers vs. Miami Dolphins NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The combined points per game average of the two teams, 46, is two points fewer than Sunday's over/under.

-- This contest's over/under is 5.6 points lower than the 53.6 these two squads combine to give up per game in 2020.

-- Buccaneers games this season feature an average total of 52.3 points, a number 4.3 points higher than Sunday's over/under.

-- The 44.5 PPG average total in Dolphins games this season is 3.5 points fewer than this game's over/under.
+- The 48 total in this game is 3.5 points higher than the 44.5 average total in Dolphins games this season.

 Buccaneers stats and trends

-- Tampa Bay has one win against the spread in four games this season.

-- The Buccaneers covered the spread in their only game when favored by 10 points or more.

-- Tampa Bay's games this year have hit the over on three of four set point totals (75%).
+- Tampa Bay's games this year have hit the over in 75% of its opportunities (three times in four games with a set point total).

-- When Tampa Bay records more than 27.3 points, it is 1-1 against the spread and 2-0 overall.
+- Tampa Bay is 1-1 against the spread and 2-0 overall in games when it puts up more than 27.3 points.

-- When Tampa Bay picks up over 388.3 yards, the team is 0-2 against the spread and 1-1 overall.
+- In games that Tampa Bay totals over 388.3 yards, the team is 0-2 against the spread and 1-1 overall.

-- The Buccaneers have turned the ball over five times this season, one fewer than the Dolphins have forced (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Dolphins.